 A: My kids love it here and feel that they are part of the country as we are involved in the culture.
 It is the responsibility of the parents to adapt – if the parents are happy, the kids will be; if parents keep complaining, the kids will do the same!

 Q: What are the schools like?

 A: Almost all the schools have international curricula, mostly in the English language.
 It is the culture that varies from school to school, and your choice of school will depend on what your cultural preferences are.

 Q: Is there any other advice you would like to offer new expat arrivals?

-A: For the first month, be an observer, especially about the culture.
-After this period you should be able to determine what is culturally acceptable and what is not, especially when it comes how you dress or approach a woman.
+A: For the first month, be an observer, especially of the culture.
+After this period, you should be able to determine what is culturally acceptable and what is not, especially when it comes to how you dress or approach a woman.
 Ask questions and smile a lot.
 Also, learn a few Arabic words.

 ~ Interviewed in June 2015